Nawaf Al-Otaibi

-Nawaf Al-Otaibi (نواف العتيبي; born 22 September 1993) is a Saudi Arabian professional footballer who plays as a goalkeeper for Al-Diriyah.
+Nawaf Al-Otaibi (نواف العتيبي; born 22 September 1993) is a Saudi Arabian professional footballer who plays as a goalkeeper.

 Career

 Al-Otaibi started his career in the youth team of Al-Shoulla.
 On 26 June 2013, Al-Otaibi joined the U23 team of Al-Nassr.
 He spent two years at Al-Nassr, before joining Al-Mujazzal.
 Following Al-Mujazzal's relegation to the Second Division, Al-Otaibi joined Hajer on a two-year contract.
 On 11 June 2018, Al-Otaibi renewed his contract with Hajer keeping him at the club until the end of the 2018–19 season.
 Following Hajer's relegation to the Second Division, Al-Otaibi joined Al-Nahda.
 On 29 June 2022, Al-Otaibi joined Al-Sahel.
 On 11 July 2023, Al-Otaibi joined Al-Diriyah.